WeCanCodeIT/CleMasterSyllabus/Graded Projects/WK 2 Lucky Numbers.md

 ### Project Prerequisites

 After you have completed all coding and testing of your application, you will ensure the product owner has access to the application by ensuring the following:
-- [ ] Correct GitHub link is properly submitted
+- [ ] Correct GitHub link is properly submitted.
-- [ ] GitHub repository created from correct folder and contains solution file
+- [ ] GitHub repository created from correct folder and contains solution file.

 ###  User Interface Requirements, Part 1